alexmaycon/upload-bucket-service/README.md

 The upload-bucket-service project is an automatic file¹ upload application for Buckets in the Oracle Cloud Infrastructure Object Storage (OCI) service.

-With few configurations it is possible to map multiple directories² and upload to Oracle Object Storage, allowing you to configure file overwriting and scheduling.
+With few configurations it is possible to map multiple directories² and upload to Oracle Object Storage, allowing you to configure file overwriting, scheduling and webhook notification.

 You will be able to:

 - Upload files from multiple directories;
 - Assist in the migration of extensive data;
 - Save and replicate backup files in a secure and automated way.
+- Configure webhooks to receive notification of each run with job status and details.

-**Caution:** the application does not sync deleted files, that is, it does not delete the file in the Bucket, as the intention is to provide a secure way of syncing files, especially for backups.
+**Caution:** this app does not sync deleted files, that is, it does not delete the file in the Bucket, as the intention is to provide a secure way of syncing files, especially for backups.
 For file updates, it will only update modified files if the `service.folders[*].overwriteExistingFile` parameter is `true`.

 **Note 1:** *file size limit is 50GB.*